Contact-Platform/Contact/README.md

 ![Beacon On](/Platform/images/beacon-active.png)

-Beacause the Contact Unit is based on the Arduino open architecture we prepare it to use a small GPS module to offer more scalability.
+Beacause the Contact Unit is based on the Arduino open architecture we prepare it to use a small GPS module to offer more scalability (recommended GPS module size is 0.4 x 0.4 inches).
 ```cpp
 /********** GPS UNIT SETTINGS *************/
 #include <TinyGPS++.h>